-As we mentioned earlier in this paper, the "J-SSE" method will become more and more worse when $Q$ becomes larger, Fig. (\ref{fig:compare-SSE}) shows the simulation results for both "J-SSE" and "Q-SSE" methods.
-We use the same Monte Carlo parameters for both methods ($50000$ MCS for equilibration, $50000\times20$ MCS for measurement, we fix the number of loops in the directed-loop update in one MCS).
-As seen in Fig. (\ref{fig:compare-SSE})(a), when $Q$ is small ($Q=2$), both "J-SSE" method and "Q-SSE" method give the correct results of magnetization for a low temperature $\beta=32$.
-However, when $Q=4$, we can find the results of "J-SSE" method become worse, the fluctuations of data become large, especially when $M_z>2$.
-The quality of results for "Q-SSE" are still good enough.
+As mentioned earlier in this paper, the ``J-SSE" method will become more and more worse when $Q$ becomes larger as the autocorrelation time increases significantly.
+Fig. (\ref{fig:compare-SSE}) shows the simulation results of both the ``J-SSE" and ``Q-SSE" methods.
+We use the same Monte Carlo parameters for both methods ($50000$ MCSs for equilibration, $50000\times20$ MCSs for measurement, we fix the number of loops in the directed-loop update in one MCS).
+As seen in Fig. (\ref{fig:compare-SSE})(a), when $Q$ is small ($Q=2$), both the ``J-SSE" method and the ``Q-SSE" method give the correct results for magnetization for a low temperature $\beta=32$.
+However, when $Q=4$, we can find the results of the ``J-SSE" method become worse, the fluctuations of data become larger, especially when $M_z>2$.
+The quality of results for the ``Q-SSE" method is still good enough.
 The results for $Q=8$ at $\beta=16$ are shown in Fig. (\ref{fig:compare-SSE})(b).
-For this large value of $Q$, even the $\beta$ become small, the "J-SSE" method give wrong results.
-Of course we can use other optimization methods in "J-SSE" to improve the results, such as replica exchange method and annealing method \cite{para,annel}.
-In this paper, we adopt the annealing method in "J-SSE", which slowly reduces the temperature in "J-SSE" method.
-We denote this method as "J-SSE+Annealing".
-After annealing, the magnetizations will be right.
+For this large value of $Q$, even the $\beta$ become small, the ``J-SSE" method gives incorrect results in our simulations.
+It is because the autocorrelation time is really large for the ``J-SSE" method, the independent configurations change very slowly.
+For finite MCSs, the configurations may not be thermalized or we can not get enough independent configurations if we start with a thermalized configuration.
+Of course we can use other optimization methods in the ``J-SSE" method to improve the results, such as the replica exchange method and the annealing method \cite{para,annel}.
+In this paper, we adopt the annealing method in the ``J-SSE" method, which slowly reduces the temperature.
+We denote this method as ``J-SSE+Annealing".
+After annealing, the magnetizations give the right results.
 But the error bars are still large.
-However, the quality of results in "Q-SSE" method is as good as that of small $Q$.
+However, the quality of the results in ``Q-SSE" method is as good as that of small $Q$.
 In Fig. (\ref{fig:compare-SSE})(c), we present the results for $Q=20$ at $\beta=1$.
 The value of $Q$ is really large and the temperature is really high.
-However, even for this high temperature, the resutls of "J-SSE" method only keep correct for small magnetic field $h$.
-The results for large field are still wrong.
+However, even for this high temperature, the results of the ``J-SSE" method only keep correct for small magnetic field $h$.
+While the results for large field are still incorrect.
 After applied the annealing technique, the results will be right but the error bars are also very large.
-If we raise the model to a much more higher temperature $\beta=0.2$, the results for "J-SSE" method are finally correct for all calculated magnetic fields, as shown in Fig. (\ref{fig:compare-SSE})(d).
+If we raise the model to a much more higher temperature $\beta=0.2$, the results of the ``J-SSE" method are finally correct for all calculated magnetic fields, as shown in Fig. (\ref{fig:compare-SSE})(d).